Kern & Sohn

-The business is currently run by the sixth generation of the Kern family, and is one of only two German companies from that period to remain family-owned throughout its history (along with Bizerba).
+The business is currently run by the eighth generation of the Kern family, and is one of only two German companies from that period to remain family-owned throughout its history (along with Bizerba).
 Many of the scales and balances produced by Kern are exhibited at the Waagenmuseum in Balingen.

-It has 100 employees.
+Today, the company operates as a manufacturer of weighing technology, measuring instruments and optical instruments.
+In 2023, Kern & Sohn reported revenues of €44.4 million, an equity ratio of over 50 percent, and approximately 200 employees.